COMPLAINTS, INVESTIGATIONS, AND CONTESTED CASE HEARINGS

 The Board shall take responsibility for informing the public and the profession as to the ethics and nature of psychological activities.
-At such times and in such manner as the Board may deem appropriate, it should provide psychologists in the state, the general public, and interested other groups with information about the nature of the licensure law, what may constitute violations of the law, and how inquiry about possible violations or complaints may appropriately be made.
-When inquiry is made, the Board may informally comment on the probable legal status of an activity which falls or might fall under ORS Chapter 675, but it should refrain from any statement or action which might be construed as an official opinion.
+The Board shall provide psychologists in the state, the general public, and interested other groups with information about the nature of the licensure law, what may constitute violations of the law, and how inquiry about possible violations or complaints may appropriately be made.
+When inquiry is made, the Board may informally comment on the probable legal status of an activity that falls or might fall under ORS Chapter 675, but it shall refrain from any statement or action which might be construed as an official opinion.

 Stat.
 Auth.: ORS 675.110

 Hist.: BPE 2-1999, f. & cert. ef.
 7-6-99; BPE 3-2013, f. & cert. ef.
 9-30-13

 (1) The words and phrases used in this rule have the same meaning as given to them in ORS 36.110 and 36.234.